Skip to main content

 Also, the Sources and Destinations are separated from each other, said a different way – they aren't tied to each other.
 This means you aren't locked into a vendor, stuck in an echo chamber.
 If you already have one vendor in place as a source but you need to send to another vendor's Destination, you can.

-As an example, note that we have Elasticsearch, Syslog, and Amazon S3 all configured.
-In the next section we’ll see that they are all receiving data from our main source (syslog:paloalto).
+As an example, note that we could have Elasticsearch, Syslog, and Amazon S3 all configured and receiving data from a single Source (like that palo_traffic Source we just made).

-Even within one Destination, we can have multiple entries that are both receiving concurrent data.
-In our example, the Elastic Elasticsearch has two entries: the IT team and the SecOps team.
+Even within one Destination, we can have multiple Destination configurations that are both receiving concurrent data.
+For example, the Elastic Elasticsearch can have two (or more) entries: the IT team and the SecOps team.
 The teams need data from our firewall for different reasons and each has their own SIEM solution.
-Therefore, we configured two Destinations in Stream and once the data is enriched it will be sent to their respective SIEM.
+Therefore, we can configure two Destinations in Stream and once the data is enriched (in the way each team needs) it will be sent to their respective SIEM.

 Let’s actually go look at how we are Routing this data.